ezylean/makina/README.md

 ### module

-a module is a plain javascript object with 2 properties `actionCreators` and `reducer`.
+a module is a plain javascript object with 3 properties `actionCreators`, `reducer` and `middlewares`.

 the `actionCreators` property contains your action creators and those will be used to create specialized dispatchers as shown in the counter example.